sketchai/sam/README.md

 ## Primitive Parameters

 We describe all the parameters for primitives corresponding to the code in the files contained in the folder `/sam/catalog_primitive/`.
 Each primitive is a python class inheriting from the abstract class `Primitive` defined in `/sam/primitive.py`.
-In particular all primitives have a Boolean parameter `status_construction` indicating if a primitive is to be physically realized or simply serve as a reference for oterh primitives.
+In particular all primitives have a Boolean parameter `status_construction` indicating if a primitive is to be physically realized or simply serve as a reference for other primitives.

 - **point** (dof: 2):
     - x (float): x coordinate